Gayanukaa/Smart-Fan/README.md

 ## Introduction

 This project introduces a Smart Fan, which intelligently adapts its rotation and speed based on real-time environmental data and user presence.
-The system leverages conputer vision for distance measurement and rotation angle to optimize airflow, enhancing user comfort while conserving energy.
+The system leverages computer vision for distance measurement and rotation angle to optimize airflow, enhancing user comfort while conserving energy.

 ## Project Philosophy